aslinedvinsson/The-community-of-things-to-know-PP1/README.md

 When structuring the README file, I found inspiration in both Siobhan Gorman's README for the Sourdough Bakes project and the README for the Love Running project.

-Links to the original files:
+Links to the original README files:

 https://github.com/siobhanlgorman/Sourdough-Bakes/blob/master/README.md
 https://github.com/Code-Institute-Solutions/readme-template